syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ---
 layout: post
 title: Toolbar in Blazor RichTextEditor Component | Syncfusion
-description: Learn about Toolbar in Blazor RichTextEditor component of Syncfusion, and more details.
+description: Learn here all about Toolbar in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug
 ---

-# Toolbar
+# Toolbar in Blazor RichTextEditor Component

 The Rich Text Editor toolbar contains a collection of tools such as bold, Italic, and text alignment buttons that are used to format the content.
 However, in most integrations, you can customize the toolbar configurations easily to suit your needs.